wahegurupal1912/resume/README.md

 ## Who is this intended for?

-This README will cover the steps to setup Jekyll and how to work with it to set up you static resume.
+This README will cover the steps to setup Jekyll and how to work with it to host your static resume on Github.
 You are expected to know how to work with markdown and github.

 ## Requirements